-Continue to support ACA initiatives such as the Institute of Automated Mobility and Smart State efforts to foster the advancement of Arizona's technology sector and drive the state's position as the leader in these emerging technologies.
-Advances in 5G, Internet of Things, autonomous vehicles, smart cities, artificial intelligence, distributed ledger technology, augmented reality and rich mobile-content delivery will drive edge-computing deployment and massive growth in data center computational and storage capabilities.
+Continue to support policies and efforts to foster the advancement of Arizona's technology sector and drive the state's position as the leader in emerging technologies.

+Support ACA initiatives that promote economic growth of emerging technologies such as the Institute of Automated Mobility and Smart State efforts.

+Promote and support the following growth areas in Arizona: 5G, Internet of Things (IoT), autonomous vehicles, smart cities, artificial intelligence, distributed ledger technology, augmented reality and rich mobile-content delivery will drive edge-computing deployment and massive growth in data center computational and storage capabilities.

 Promote policies that encourage the development and growth of new and emerging technologies that further establish Arizona as a global innovator.
 Support a regulatory environment that provides appropriate safety and protection standards but otherwise reduces regulatory burdens to unleash the power of human creativity and ingenuity.